Cyclic operads, Koszul complexes, and hairy graph complexes: The Conant-Vogtmann-Kontsevich Lie algebra

 In particular, there is an edge homomorphism:

 The domain can be viewed as a first approximation to calculating $H^\mathsf{CE} _*(\cpd (-))$ as a functor on $\vsp$.

 \begin{rem} In order to implement this strategy, we require not only to calculate $\ext^*_{(\kk \db)_{(-;-)} } (\kk \fb , \lfb^*(\cpd)) $ but also to understand its $(\kk \ub)_{(-;+)} $-module structure.
-A natural starting point is to take $\cpd$ to be the cyclic operad associated to a $\kk$-algebra with involution (see Section \ref{sect:examples_alg_inv}).
+A natural first case to consider is when $\cpd$ is the non-unital cyclic operad associated to a $\kk$-algebra with involution (see Section \ref{sect:examples_alg_inv}).

 In Section \ref{subsect:non-torsion_Ext} we consider $\ext^*_{(\kk \db)_{(-;-)} } (\kk \fb , \lfb^*(\cpd_{(\kk, \id)}))$, for the initial unital $\kk$-algebra with involution $(\kk ,\id)$.
 In particular, we show that this $\ext^*$ is not torsion.
 This provides some evidence that the above edge homomorphism contains useful information. \end{rem}